Hell hath no fury…?

 But what kind of emotion is required for a parent to hate their child’s other parent so much?
 I read recently that the most powerful of all the emotions is humiliation.
 But we are, demonstrably, not talking about the humiliation of rejection in favour of another woman/man.
 I think that what we are talking about is the alienating parent punishing the child and you because the child always preferred you to the alienator.
 Yes, they’re jealous, but not of you and another adult – of you and your child.

 I came to this conclusion whilst talking to another alienated parent.
 He was always the preferred parent.
 To the alienator, unstable and insecure themselves, this is a profound rejection and simply confirms that they are not worthy of love – what they always suspected.
 One alienator put it like this: “My mother told me once ‘I’m sorry but I always preferred your sister to you’”.
 This alienator was herself mangled psychologically by her mother.
 Little wonder that she should lash out as soon as that rejection is confirmed, yet again, this time by her own child.
-(Additionally, albeit parenthetically, this alienator was also alienated from her father.
-Which is why she made such an effective alienator herself – she was taught the ropes…)
+Additionally, it is worth noting that this alienator was also alienated from her father.

 So, the idea that alienation is a “trans-generational mutagen” seems persuasive.
 Any thoughts?